B2.2 Understand the divisibility rules and use them to determine whether numbers are divisible by 2, 3, 4, 5, 6, 8, 9, and 10.

 The rules for divisibility by 2, 3, 4, 5, 6, 8 or 10 are described below.
 The explanations given for each aim to bring out the mathematical justification behind the rule.
 There are divisibility rules for other numbers that students might enjoy discovering by analyzing possible multiples of these numbers (for example, divisibility by 9, 11, 20, 25, 50).

 Rule of divisibility by 2: A whole number is divisible by 2 if it is an even number.
 By definition, an even number is a number divisible into two equal parts.
-Since any even number has the digit 0, 2, 4, 6 or 8 in the units position, it is easy to recognize, for example, that 23,674 is divisible by 2 while 25,149 is not.
+Since any even number has the digit 0, 2, 4, 6 or 8 in the ones position, it is easy to recognize, for example, that 23, 74 is divisible by 2 while 25 149 is not.

 Rule of divisibility by 3: A whole number is divisible by 3 if the sum of its digits is divisible by 3.

 Take for example the number 756.
-The sum of its digits (\(7\; + \;5\; + \;6\)) gives 18, a number which is divisible by 3 since \(18\; \ div \;3\; = \;6\).
+The sum of its digits (\(7\; + \;5\; + \;6\)) gives 18, a number which is divisible by 3 since \(18\; \div \;3\; = \;6\).
 We can therefore conclude that 756 is divisible by 3.
-Applying the rule in this way mechanically, it is difficult to understand why it works.
+When applying the rule in this mechanical way, it is difficult to understand why it works.
 It is necessary to analyze how the division by 3 operates to better understand.
-First, we must recognize that if we divide 1 000, 100 or 10 by 3, there will always be a remainder of 1 (for example, \(100\; \div \;3\; = \;33\), remainder 1).
+First, we must recognize that if we divide 1000, 100 or 10 by 3, there will always be a remainder of 1 (for example, \(100\; \div \;3\; = \;33\), remainder 1).
 If we now analyze the division of 756 by 3, it suffices to break down the dividend into hundreds, tens and units, and to examine the remainders which result from each of the divisions:

-We find that 700 divided by 3 gives a remainder of 7 units and that 50 divided by 3 gives a remainder of 5 units.
-Adding these 7 units and these remaining 5 units to the 6 units that have not yet been divided, we get 18 units.
-Since these 18 units can be divided by 3 without any remainder, we can conclude that 756 is divisible by 3.
+We find that 700 divided by 3 gives a remainder of 7, 50 divided by 3 gives a remainder of 5, and 6 divided by 3 has no remainder for a total remainder of 12.
+Since 12 can be divided by 3 without any remainder, we can conclude that 756 is divisible by 3.
 Note that the sum of the remainders of the division of each hundred (7) corresponds to the digit in the position of hundreds in the number 756.
 The same goes for the sum of the remainders of the division of each ten (5).
-Thus, although the rule of divisibility by 3 stipulates that it is necessary to add the digits which compose the given number (7, 5 and 6), they are in reality the remainders of the division of each hundred, the remainders of the division of each ten and the number of units that are added.
+Thus, although the rule of divisibility by 3 stipulates that it is necessary to add the digits which compose the given number (7, 5 and 6), they are really the remainders dividing each hundred, dividing each ten and dividing the ones, added together.

-We can resume the reasoning with another number, for example with the number 341.
-As following the decomposition of the number and division by 3, there would be 3 remaining units of the hundreds, 4 remaining units of the tens and 1 unit , for a total of 8 units.
-Since these 8 units cannot be divided by 3 without having a remainder, then we can conclude that 341 is not divisible by 3.
+We can resume the reasoning with another number, 341.
+Following the decomposition of the number and division by 3, there would be a remainder of 3 after dividing each hundred, a remainder of 4 after dividing each tens and 1 unit that cannot be divided by 4, for a total remainder of 8 units.
+Since these 8 units cannot be evenly divided by 3, we can conclude that 341 is not divisible by 3.

 Rule of divisibility by 4: A whole number is divisible by 4 if the last two digits of it are divisible by 4.